Michelin-Starred Chefs' favourite spices are now available in Canada through SwitchGrocery!

 Burlap & Barrel spices are single origin, meaning the owners of the company actually go to the farms where the spices are from, pick the harvest they want and work directly with the farmers to get it into your kitchen!
 What does this mean?
 The spices are more flavourful and potent then the ones you buy in the grocery store and have nuances in their taste that you’ve never experienced before!
-And the best part is Burlap & Barrel spices are now available in Canada on SwitchGrocery!!

 - Canadians deserve amazing products like this as quickly as possible.

 I believe that awesome companies should be able to get their products to customers quickly, without waiting years to get on the shelves of traditional retail stores.
 Plus, the food you eat should make you feel good and help you on your health journey!

 Burlap & Barrel is all of those things and we are so excited to be able to bring it to you!

 Check out our interview with Ori, the co-founder of Burlap & Barrel!

 Burlap & Barrel was founded by two longtime friends, Ethan Frisch and Ori Zohar.